-This privacy notice discloses the privacy practices for the Law Office of Edward C. Gill, P.A.
+This privacy notice discloses the privacy practices for Gill, Welsh, and Chamberlain, P.A.
 This privacy notice applies solely to information collected by this web site.
 It will notify you of the following:

 - What personally identifiable information is collected from you through the website

 - How that information is used by us

 - What choices are available to you regarding the use of your data

 - The security procedures in place to protect the misuse of your information

 - How you can correct any inaccuracies in the information